Willek10/ESAA-SectorFile/README.md

 ## Contributing

-We welcome contributions to improve the EKDK sector file.
+We welcome contributions to improve the ESAA sector file.
 If you'd like to contribute:
 1. Fork this repository.
 2. Make your changes on a new branch.
 3. Submit a pull request with a clear description of the changes.